Zomba, Malawi: Economy

 Zomba is the centre for the tobacco and dairy farms of the surrounding area, which also produces rice, corn (maize), fish, and softwoods.
 Timber is extracted from the nearby plateau.

 A market can be found in the town centre, where farmers from surrounding villages sell their products, as well as secondhand clothes and basic consumer goods.
 Also fresh and dried fish from Lake Malawi and Lake Chilwa are sold.
 Local supermarkets, such as Peoples Trading Company, Metro and Shoprite are located near the bus depot.
 A dozen, mainly Indian- and Chinese-owned, shops sell imported clothes, electrical appliances, bicycles and other basic goods.
 Along the M1, several filling stations can be found.

 National Bank of Malawi, NBS savings Bank, Standard Bank and Opportunity Bank International as well as the Malawian Post have branches in the city.

 Zomba Hospital is an important employer and one of the biggest hospitals in the country.

 Zomba Central Prison was built in 1935, and is the only maximum-security prison in Malawi.

 Tourism

 The main attraction in Zomba is the Zomba Plateau.
-Activities offered include rock climbing, horseback riding, birdwatching, fishing and mountain-biking.
+Activities offered include rock climbing, birdwatching, fishing and mountain-biking.
 The Ku Chawe Inn, situated right on the edge of the plateau, is the most luxurious hotel in the area.
 Tourists also can sleep in log houses or camp at the trout farm.
 Within the town, two backpacker hostels and several lodges, ranging from basic to mid-class, are open for guests.
 A craft market provides locally made souvenirs.